-The Company has evaluated subsequent events that occurred after March 31, 2020 up to June 9, 2020, the date on which the consolidated financial statements as of and for the three months ended March 31, 2020 were issuable.
+The Company has evaluated subsequent events that occurred after March 31, 2020 up to June 24, 2020.

-During the three months ended March 31, 2020 and through June 9, 2020, in response to the COVID-19 global pandemic, management continued to monitor the development of the pandemic and its impact on our operations.
+During the three months ended March 31, 2020 and through June 24, 2020, in response to the COVID-19 global pandemic, management continued to monitor the development of the pandemic and its impact on our operations.
 While our productivity and financial performance for the three months ended March 31, 2020 have not been impacted materially by the pandemic, any unforeseen business deterioration, contract cancellations or terminations, or market pressures, could cause our revenue, earnings and cash flows to decline below our current projections and could result in a material impact.
 The ultimate impact will be difficult to predict, and depends on, among many factors, the duration of the pandemic and its ultimate impact to our customers, vendors, and the financial markets.